Shortage of medicines for ADHD (Attention Deficit Hyperactivity Disorder) – Information for patients, families and carers – Updated July 2025

 How long will the shortage last?

-Shortages of the various products are expected to resolve at different times between October and the New Year.
+The shortages of different products are expected to resolve at various dates between July and September 2025.

 Is this affecting all pharmacies?

-What if I cannot get my ADHD prescription?
+What should I do if I cannot get my ADHD prescription from the pharmacy?

 If you are still unable to get your prescription, please contact your GP or ADHD service for advice.
 Do not try to substitute other medications yourself as this may be dangerous.

-In most cases, there are alternatives, but they may not be suitable for everyone, or currently available.
-Your GP and the ADHD service may be able to advise on alternatives for you, or they may recommend a dose change or short treatment break, and direct you to additional self-help resources.
+In many cases, there are alternatives but they may not be suitable for everyone or currently available.
+Your GP and specialist in the ADHD service may advise alternatives for you or may recommend a dose change or short treatment break and direct you to additional self-help resources.

 What if I run out?

-Methylphenidate or lisdexamfetamine: for most methylphenidate products there is an equivalent product that can be substituted.
-Both of these medicines can safely be stopped for a few days, for example over weekends, but it’s best to consult your GP or ADHD service for guidance if you think you are running out of medication.
+Methylphenidate: for most methylphenidate products there is an equivalent product that can be substituted.
+These medicines can safely be stopped for a few days, for example over weekends, but it is best to consult your GP or ADHD service for guidance if you think you are running out of medication.

 National guidelines recommend having regular treatment breaks from ADHD medications, so it is not unusual to stop taking medication over the weekend or during school holidays.